Mampenda/dat250-jpa-tutorial/dat250-expass7.md

 BUILD SUCCESSFUL in 3s
 4 actionable tasks: 4 up-to-date
 ```
+Then I managed to connect to the database I had created and created a "jpa_client" user for that as well:
 ```
 $ docker exec -it my-postgres psql -U myusername -d mydatabase psql (17.0 (Debian 17.0-1.pgdg120+1))